avdd/rsyncsync/README.md

 rsyncsync
 =========

-Dr-pb-x-alike using only rsync and an SSH server (and some basic POSIX tools.)
+**Note**: this is a proof of concept.

-Synchronise multiple locations, with backups, using only rsync.
+Synchronise multiple locations, 2-way, with backups, using only rsync and basic POSIX tools.

+**Note**: this assumes a mostly single-user scenario, where files will generally only be modified in one place at a time.
+There is no fancy merging, only backing up of files that *might* have changed, to save your bacon if you lose synchronisation for a time.

-Attempts to ensure that data are never overwritten and always backed up.
+This attempts to ensure that data are never overwritten and always backed up.
 Can use multiple backup locations and sync multiple working directories.
+(Seems to work well in my testing but no theoretical proof for N:M consistency, YMMV, etc.)

-Backups are kept on the server using rsnapshot-style hard links.
-Potential conflicts are detected locally and files copied to a separate directory.
+Backups are kept using rsnapshot-style hard links.
+Potential conflicts are detected locally and files copied to a separate local directory, and then backed up to the remote.

-Soon: adding support for encrypted remotes using encfs, and partial backups for high-frequency sync of file sub-sets.
+Soon: support for encrypted remotes using encfs, and partial backups for high-frequency sync of file sub-sets.

 ## usage